blubblub/nuclino-mcp/README.md

 2. Connect to the server at `http://localhost:3000/mcp`

 3. Include your Nuclino API key in the `nuclino-api-key` header with each request.

+**Note:** Header-based authentication takes precedence over environment variable.
+If both are provided, the header value will be used.

 ### Stdio Transport